-Current Policies

-- Understanding the physical climate risks facing the Group's assets would be helpful in determining the Group's exposure to physical climate impacts in the long term.
-The Group is enhancing its assessment of physical climate exposure as part of its ESG due diligence framework. - Lower productivity levels at mine sites due to environmental hazards such as heatwaves could exacerbate the existing talent shortage facing the industry. - Lower demand or market uncertainty linked to depressed GDP could lead to periods of reduced income; however, long-term supply dynamics suggest that even in a reduced demand scenario, there will still be shortfalls in supply that will need to be met.
+Delayed Transition Current Policies Depending on the form of carbon pricing introduced, Ecora Understanding the physical climate risks facing the Group's could be directly impacted.
+However, the Group's focus on low assets would be helpful in determining the Group's exposure carbon operators helps to mitigate its exposure to high costs, to physical climate impacts in the long term.
+The Group is and the Group would expect any eventual costs to pose a enhancing its assessment of physical climate exposure as minimal impact to the business. part of its ESG due diligence framework.
+Increased volatility in the marketplace may disrupt the Group's Lower productivity levels at mine sites due to environmental ability to raise capital in public markets temporarily.
+However, hazards such as heatwaves could exacerbate the existing poor market conditions may also provide opportunities for the talent shortage facing the industry.
+Group to identify attractive deals.
+Lower demand or market uncertainty linked to depressed Development projects in particular could face regulatory GDP could lead to periods of reduced income; however, headwinds from government in the medium term, although the long-term supply dynamics suggest that even in a reduced Group's portfolio exposure is limited. demand scenario, there will still be shortfalls in supply that